 Of course, no Nissan-Datsun show would be complete without a fleet of 510s, and this year’s Nissan Jam did not disappoint.

-Miguel Cervantes’s stroked VG-powered 510 is still one of our favorites for many reasons, not the least of which is because it is actually driven.
+Miguel Cervantes’s stroked VG-powered 510 is still one of our favorites for many reasons.
+The unique XTerra V6 and mix of custom parts from various Nissan models is one, but we also love it because it is actually driven.

 One of the most extensive 510 builds was John Paul Esteban’s 1969 510 restomod, swapped with an SR20DET, 820cc injectors with power put through an LSD.